yaweiwu233/long-range-MPRA/scripts/README.md

 ### Additional files
 This folder also contains several reference files required for analysis.
 - `sample_ID.txt` contains the names of fastq files.
-- `gBCs.txt` contains gBC (dBC) information.
+- `dBCs.txt` contains distance barcode information.
-- `pYWD15_cBCs.txt` contains barcode information for the LCR HS combination library.
+- `pYWD15_eBCs.txt` contains barcode information for the LCR HS combination library.
 - `total_library_final_with_BC.txt` contains barcode information and annotations for the GATA1/non-GATA1 enhancer library.
 - `total_library_final_with_BC_no_head_closest_P` is a modified version where each library member is assigned to its nearest promoter-like element.